MHMALEK/funda-code-challenge/README.md

 │ ├── Styles # main general Styles.

-│ ├── UI # main React components including layouts, pages, logical components that might be used or shared in diffrent pages(common) and stateless UI components that are mainly use to show basic UI (base-components)
+│ ├── UI # main React components including layouts, pages, logical components that might be used or shared in diffrent pages(common) and stateless UI components that are mainly use to show basic UI (base-components) directives and screens (routes) composables(reusable stuff for other components)

 │ ├── utils # utilites that are generaly used in project. here is arrays and strings